mdalmaruf/INFT-1207/README.md

 1. Right-click the project folder, choose `New > Python File`.
 2. Name the file `test_calculator.py`.
 3. Add the following test cases to `test_calculator.py`:

+Alternatively, you can hover on the function name and right click of you mouse to generate the test cases for each of the function.
+The function should look like the followings:

 ```python
 # test_calculator.py